s0d3s/qwen-python/README.md

 print(completion.to_json())
 ```

-In addition to the options provided in the base `OpenAI` client, the following options are provided:
+In addition to the options provided in the base `QwenAI` client, the following options are provided:

 - `azure_endpoint` (or the `AZURE_OPENAI_ENDPOINT` environment variable)
 - `azure_deployment`